As the nation is looking towards getting back to Better, our team of healthcare experts have

-All visitors will be issued a cloth mask upon arrival to the hospital.
+All visitors will be issued a mask upon arrival to the hospital.

 Modified Visitation Policy

-Baylor Scott & White Health has asked for family and visitors to understand that we have transitioned to a "no visitor" restriction upon the guidance from the Centers for Disease Control and Prevention, the Centers for Medicare and Medicaid Services and federal, state and local authorities to protect the health and safety of patients and staff during the COVID-19 pandemic.
+Baylor Scott & White Health has asked for family and visitors to understand that we have transitioned to a one visitor per patient restriction upon the guidance from the Center for Disease Control and Prevention, the Centers for Medicare and Medicaid Services and federal, state and local authorities to protect the health and safety risk of patients and staff during the COVID-19 pandemic.

 Symptoms of a heart attack include:

 Breaking out in a cold sweat, nausea or lightheadedness

 You may have put seeking treatment for your health conditions on hold.
 Whether you are in need of a

 procedure or a routine visit with your cardiologist, it is important you don’t delay.
 We want you to have

 peace of mind when scheduling your hospital appointment – and we are here to help.

 In addition to our safety policies in place, you can learn more about our COVID-19 Safe Care plan, contact